null

 How to Install: A Step-by-Step Guide

-Cut the ends of both drip tape pieces squarely with scissors.
-Critical Tip: Inspect the cut ends.
-If there is a hard plastic emitter inside the tape within the first inch, cut it off.
+Ensure the ends of your drip tape are cut squarely with scissors.
+If repairing a tear, cut out the damaged section completely.
+Tip: If there is a hard plastic emitter inside the tape within the first inch of the cut, trim the tape back past it.

 Complete Your System